 412.621.7863 Ext.
 23

-Rebekkah joined OPDC in September of 2010 and manages all marketing, communications, social media, and media relations for the organization and helps manage Oakland’s code enforcement group, Oakwatch.
-Rebekkah first began working in community development at the Squirrel Hill Urban Coalition, where she did community organizing, marketing, and helped pilot the organization’s quarterly publication of Squirrel Hill Magazine.
-Most recently, Rebekkah worked as a Development Associate at Every Child, Inc., where she managed their special events, fundraising and marketing efforts.
+Rebekkah joined OPDC in September of 2010.
+She manages all marketing and communications for the organization and helps manage Oakland’s code enforcement group, Oakwatch.
+Rebekkah first began working in community development in 2007 at the Squirrel Hill Urban Coalition, where she did community organizing, marketing, and helped pilot the organization’s quarterly publication of Squirrel Hill Magazine.
 Rebekkah holds a bachelor’s degree in International Relations/Social & Cultural History from Carnegie Mellon University and enjoys volunteering in her free time with organizations including Tree Pittsburgh, Lawrenceville United and the Bloomfield-Garfield Corporation.

 412.621.7863 Ext.
 25